Phyllis Chesler: Recent activities

 A major interview with Dr. Chesler appeared in EMMA, a German feminist magazine.

 In addition, from 2012 to 2020 Chesler submitted courtroom affidavits to support asylum applications for girls and women at risk of honor-based violence in their countries of origin.

 In a 2021 article for Tablet Magazine titled "The Progressive Erasure of Feminism," Chesler wrote that the Equality Act would "dangerously privilege a minority over the majority by endangering women's sex-based rights in terms of sports, and women-only safe spaces in prisons, DV and homeless shelters, and in the military."

-From 2021-2022, Dr. Chesler was privileged to co-lead an international team which rescued 400 women from Afghanistan.
-She wrote 25 articles about this, which helped to raise funds for this mission.